 This skincare device has been getting a lot of attention lately.
 If you aren't familiar with at-home derma-rolling, here's a quick run-through: It's basically a device that you roll over the surface of your skin to make sure your product is penetrating deep enough to actually work.
 Basically, the little needles and red light therapy open up your skin (which also puts sets it off into collagen production overdrive).

 Though it's effective for better product penetration, Henry warns against misuse.
-"Used incorrectly," she says, "it can cause problems with pigmentation, especially for women of colour."
+"Used incorrectly," she says, "it can cause problems with pigmentation, especially for women of color."

 The Daily Extra: Supplements

 Last but not least, adding a supplement to your morning or night routine can make a huge difference.

 "Oral supplements can help to support the body's natural production through being absorbed through the bloodstream, supporting underlying layers first," explains Engelman.
 "The idea is that the hyaluronic acid is absorbed into the bloodstream, which reaches the foundational layers of the skin providing moisture and supporting skin and joint health.
 I like pills and powders (Reserveage Nutrition Collagen Replenish) because they are easy to incorporate no matter what your lifestyle."